SethMMorton/cmake_fortran_template/README.md

     $ cmake .. -DUSE_MPI=ON

 Of course, you can also edit the template so that OpenMP or MPI is always used.

+## History ##

+Please see the [CHANGELOG.md](https://github.com/SethMMorton/cmake_fortran_template/blob/master/CHANGELOG.md) in this repository for how this template has changed over time.